gardener/etcd-druid/docs/operations/metrics.md

 There are two labels for `etcddruid_compaction_job_duration_seconds` metrics.
 The label `succeeded` shows how much time taken by a successful job to complete and label `failed` shows how much time taken by a failed compaction job.

-`etcddruid_compaction_jobs_current` metric comes with label `etcd_namespace` that indicates the namespace of the ETCD running in the control plane of a shoot cluster..
+`etcddruid_compaction_jobs_current` metric comes with label `etcd_namespace` that indicates the namespace of the Etcd running in the control plane of a shoot cluster..

 ## Etcd